dosbox-staging/dosbox-staging/website/docs/getting-started/setting-up-prince-of-persia.md

 !!! tip

-    Alternatively, you can use the `ls` command that displays the directory contents in a wide list format.
+    Alternatively, you can use the `ls` command, which displays the directory contents in a wide list format.
 This command highlights executable files in green (`.EXE`, `.COM`, and `.BAT` file extensions) and directories (folders) in blue.